 An exception to this policy is planning fee payments, when the period of charge does not coincide exactly with the end of the financial year.
 In this instance, income is accounted for as at the date when the planning application is registered on the Authority's planning system.
 This policy is consistently applied each year and therefore does not have a material effect on the year's accounts.

 xix) Roundings

-Figures are usually shown to the nearest one thousand pounds and therefore some minor adjustments for roundings are necessary.
+Figures are usually shown to the nearest one thousand pounds and therefore some minor roundings may occur.

 xx) Going Concern